-With their all year-round blooms and attractive foliage, African Violet plants have become a favorite among many gardeners, going as far as having its own grower’s society from all around the world.
+With their all-year-round blooms and attractive foliage, African Violet plants have become a favorite among many gardeners, going as far as having their own grower’s society from all around the world.

 Learn how to care for this beautiful ornamental below.

 The African violet is an ornamental plant with vibrant colored flowers and luscious green leaves.
 They belong to the section Saintpaulia within a larger genus Streptocarpus (subg.
 Streptocarpella).
 Saintpaulia is once thought to be a separate genus from Streptocarpus and is only recently transferred.

 Consequently, African violets are sometimes commonly called saintpaulia.
 The name Saintpaulia was given to the plant in honor of its collector Baron Walter von Saint Paul-Illaire, who found the plant in Tanzania in 1892.

 Despite the name, African violets are not true violets, nor are they related to them.
 They are from the plant family Gesneriaceae while the true violets (Viola) are from Violaceae.

 African violets are one of the most beautiful ornamental plants.
 They are small and compact which makes them perfect as potted houseplants.
 The leaves are saucer-shaped and velvety, borne in short stems (3-4 inches).

 They vary in shape and color which makes them one of the striking features of the plants.
 Nestled in the luscious green foliage is the main attraction, the brightly colored blooms.
 The stunning flowers, like the leaves, are variable from one cultivar to another.

 They come in different colors, shapes, and number of petals.
 The plant has become a popular Mother’s Day gift because of the all-year-round blooms, signifying a mother’s love.

 |Common names||African violet, Cape Marigold|